 - 1. Understand the importance of vocabulary to be used in different situations. - 2.
-Read, comprehend the passages, summarize and paraphrase information in a text. - 3.
-Communicate effectively in different socio-cultural contexts with proper articulation. - 4.
-Write precisely.
+Read, comprehend and summarize the given text. - 3.
+Articulate in different socio-cultural contexts both oral and written.

 Course Outcomes: At the end of the course, the student would be able to